 - Pick to Box

-Picker To Part
+Picker to Part

-Part To Picker
+Part to Picker

-The items are placed on a conveyor in the storage area and the items are sorted for each particular order.
+The sorting system method uses an automatic material handling system consisting of multiple conveyors and a number of sorting devices.
+The items are placed on a conveyor in the storage area, and they're sorted for each particular order.
 The operator in the picking area collects the items that have been sorted for a customer order and processes that order.

-The efficiency is gained because the operator does not have to consume time collecting individual items.
+This method can be more efficient because the operator does not have to take the time to collect individual items.

-Pick To Box
+Pick to Box